gnosis/dx-examples-dev/05_vanilla-web-api/README.md

 that depends on the DutchX and how you can deploy the DutchX contracts in a `ganache-cli` local node.

+It has all the boilerplate code to get up to speed on building something amazing on the DutchX.

+It provides some basic components, like a wrapper for all the contracts functions.

 > This example is part of the guide http://dutchx.readthedocs.io/en/latest/
 >
 > You can find other examples in the [Build on top of DutchX project](https://github.com/gnosis/dx-examples-dev)